Israel-Anaba/Accessment_Pathway_Data_Analyst/README.md

 ## Usage 🚀

 1. **Launch the Gradio App:** Start the Gradio app by running `python app.py`.
-2. **Analyze Reviews:** Input movie reviews to receive real-time sentiment predictions.
+2. **Analyze Reviews:** Input for Term Deposit Subcription predictions.
 3. **Customize and Experiment:** Modify hyperparameters, customize the pipeline, or fine-tune models to suit your needs.

 <!-- ## Dockerization 📦 -->